-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The HCBS STAR+PLUS Waiver (SPW) member receiving Respite Services in a personal care facility or Adult Foster Care (AFC) home may receive nursing services or therapy services from outside providers while residing in the respite setting.
-The member’s need for any service must be authorized on his/her individual service plan before he/she receives the service.
+The STAR+PLUS Home and Community Based Services (HCBS) program member receiving respite services in a personal care facility or adult foster care (AFC) home may receive nursing services or therapy services from outside providers while residing in the respite setting.
+The need for any service must be authorized on the individual service plan (ISP) before the member receives the service.

-The SPW member receiving Respite Services in an AFC home must qualify for placement in the particular level of AFC home by meeting the specific criteria for that level of home.
+The STAR+PLUS HCBS program member receiving respite services in an AFC home must qualify for placement in the particular level of AFC home by meeting the specific criteria for that level of home.

-Nursing services provided in a Level I or Level II AFC home may be delegated, according to the professional judgment of the provider's registered nurse.
+Nursing services provided in a Level I or Level II AFC home may be delegated, according to the professional judgment of the provider's registered nurse (RN).
 Personal care facility licensure prohibits delegation of nursing tasks.
-In Assisted Living out-of-home respite settings, nursing services must be provided directly by licensed nurses.
+In assisted living (AL) out-of-home respite settings, nursing services must be provided directly by licensed nurses.

 7335 Respite Services in a Nursing Facility